IEA 4E TCP-PECTA: Power Electronic Conversion Technology

 Main result of the Austrian participation is the generation of knowledge in order to assess applicability of possible long-term concepts considering integration of WBG.
 Furthermore, the PECTA Annex may serve as independent knowledge platform, which may allow Austrian policy makers and consumers to facilitate the market adoption of this technology.

-Austria, Sweden, Switzerland
+Austria (Operating Agent), Sweden, Switzerland

 AIT Austrian Institute of Technology GmbH